 The Exchange does not provide a recommended holding period for this product, as this will be dependent on the needs of the investor.
 There is no minimum holding period, and no penalty for closing a position.
 Positions can be closed out by conducting an offsetting trade in the market.
 The Exchange will charge a transaction fee for this offsetting trade.
-The tables of costs shown above demonstrate the costs for a one month holding period.
+The tables of costs shown above demonstrate the costs for a three-month holding period until the expiration of the option.

-Your clearing firm or the firm through which you placed the trade may require to close your position before the product's expiration date.
+Your clearing firm or the firm through which you placed the trade may require you to close your position before the product's expiration date.